Walker-Xin/IHPC-Microstructure-Analysis/README.md

 This script contains the algorithm used for data extraction.
 It also uses the openpyxl package to export the data to a Microsoft Excel workbook.

+### image_saving.py

+This script saves all images generated, both individual ones and comparative ones.

 ### data_generation.py

 This script generates a Microsoft Excel workbook that contains the microstructural data about the image.